dave-thompson/qmk-modules/lumberjack/README.md

 [Lumberjack](https://github.com/dave-thompson/qmk-modules/lumberjack) logs every key press to the console, with deltas and hold times, so you can see what's going on.

-## Features
+## Overview

 ![](doc/lumberjack.png)
 ***The QMK Console:***  *Lumberjack records every key press to the console so you can see exactly which keys you pressed and when*

-Every key press is shown with four pieces of information:
+Every event is shown with four pieces of information:

 - **Keycode:** The code for the pressed key.
 - **Down / Up:** Whether the key was pressed DOWN or released UP.